awsdocs/amazon-ecs-developer-guide/doc_source/service_definition_parameters.md

 Required: No
 A load balancer object representing the load balancers to use with your service\.
 For services that use an Application Load Balancer or Network Load Balancer, there's a limit of five target groups that you can attach to a service\.
 After you create a service, the load balancer configuration can't be changed from the AWS Management Console\.
 You can use the AWS Copilot, AWS CloudFormation, AWS CLI or SDK to modify the load balancer configuration for the `ECS` rolling deployment controller only, not AWS CodeDeploy blue/green or external\.
 When you add, update, or remove a load balancer configuration, Amazon ECS starts a new deployment with the updated Elastic Load Balancing configuration\.
 This causes tasks to register to and deregister from load balancers\.
 We recommend that you verify this on a test environment before you update the Elastic Load Balancing configuration\.
 For information about how to modify the configuration, see [UpdateService](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_UpdateService.html) in the *Amazon Elastic Container Service API Reference*\.
-For Classic Load Balancers, this object must contain the load balancer name, the container name \(as it appears in a container definition\), and the container port to access from the load balancer\.
-When a task from this service is placed on a container instance, the container instance is registered with the load balancer specified\.
 For Application Load Balancers and Network Load Balancers, this object must contain the load balancer target group ARN, the container name \(as it appears in a container definition\), and the container port to access from the load balancer\.
 When a task from this service is placed on a container instance, the container instance and port combination is registered as a target in the target group specified\.
 `targetGroupArn`
 Type: String
 Required: No
 The full Amazon Resource Name \(ARN\) of the Elastic Load Balancing target group that's associated with a service\.
 A target group ARN is only specified when using an Application Load Balancer or Network Load Balancer\.
-If you're using a Classic Load Balancer, omit the target group ARN\.
 `loadBalancerName`
 Type: String
 Required: No
 The name of the load balancer to associate with the service\.
-A load balancer name is only specified when using a Classic Load Balancer\.
 If you're using an Application Load Balancer or a Network Load Balancer, omit the load balancer name parameter\.
 `containerName`
 Type: String
 Required: No